gbonacini/doomsday_button/README.md

 =========

 - It can emulate keyboards and mouse interaction;<br>
-- It support a safe ( the switch  with the key you an see in the photos ) and a trigger button that launch the selected payload if the safe is disabled;<br>
+- It supports a safe ( the switch with the key you an see in the photos ) and a trigger button that launch the selected payload, if the safe is disabled;<br>
 - A dip switch bank (used as a 4 bits number index) permits to select up to 16 different payloads.<br>